 It is instructive to see where the EU have no trade deals.
 The list is long:

 India (7th and 3% of global GDP)

 Brazil (9th and 2% of global GDP).

 Indeed the EU has no FTA with, and no immediate prospect of achieving one with, some 20 of the 50 largest countries by GDP, which represent 38% of global GDP.

 The UK only has to do deals with the EU (23% of global GDP) and the USA (25% of global GDP) to tie up half of the world’s trade.
 Doing a deal with the EU should be straightforward as we accept the EU’s acquis and there seems to be political support for a deal from the USA.

 It is worth considering that free trade with the USA has been a core economic interest for the UK for the length of its 44 year membership of the EC/EU.
 The fact that there has been no deal demonstrates how lowly British strategic interests are in the priorities of the EU.
 Consider too that one of the vaunted “Four Freedoms”, a free market in services, another core, strategic economic interest of the UK has not been completed either after 44 years.

-We are better off out and those bigging up the EU’s record in pushing forward free trade are ignoring how thin the EU’s record is.
+There is a n upsurge in people going out to train to trade on foreign exchange, it would seem that we are better off out and those bigging up the EU’s record in pushing forward free trade are ignoring how thin the EU’s record is.